awslabs/aws-iot-greengrass-accelerators/accelerators/extract_transform_load/README.md

 └── test
 ```

 There are two main components to using the accelerator.
-The `cfn/` directory contains the CloudFormation assets to create the Greengrass configuration and long-lived AWS Lambda functions as a _Greengrass deployment_.
+The `cfn/` directory contains the AWS CloudFormation assets to create the Greengrass configuration and long-lived AWS Lambda functions as a _Greengrass deployment_.
 The _deployment_ then waits for the target system, in this case a docker container, to start.

 The `docker/` directory container the assets to create a Docker image and running container with the dependencies such as Redis, to run the AWS IoT Greengrass deployment.
 It also has directories to hold the Greengrass configuration and credentials for the Greengrass core.